-President Biden and Russia’s Putin meet ahead of summit
+Biden-Putin summit ends with some diplomatic steps forward but no significant announcements

-GENEVA (NewsNation Now) — President Joe Biden and Russian President Vladimir Putin are starting their diplomatic talks in Geneva.
+GENEVA (NewsNation Now) — President Joe Biden and Russian President Vladimir Putin concluded their summit on Wednesday with an agreement to return their nations’ ambassadors to their posts in Washington and Moscow and a plan to begin work toward replacing the last remaining treaty between the two countries limiting nuclear weapons.

-The two were first greeted by the Swiss president before sitting down for a small meeting that includes just Biden, Putin, U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov, with a translator for each side.
-They’ll then move to larger talks, which will include more senior aides and are expected to last hours.
+With stern expressions and polite words before the cameras, Biden and Putin plunged into hours of face-to-face talks Wednesday afternoon at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders agree that relations between their countries are at an all-time low.

-The two plan to discuss everything from cybercrime to Russia’s alleged interference in America’s elections, as well as arms control and Russia’s intrusion in Ukraine.
+The two leaders offered starkly different views on difficult simmering issues including cyber and ransomware attacks originating from Russia.

 For four months, the two leaders have traded sharp rhetoric.
 Biden repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on U.S. interests, a disregard for democracy with the jailing of Russia’s foremost opposition leader and interference in American elections.